mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 If you combine mulitple Tailwind classes that affect the same CSS property, the outcome is not always what you expect.
 For example, if you want to change a background color from red to green, you might be tempted to just add `bg-green-500` to your class list.

 However, what you will  notice is the background of this element is still red.
 What happened to the `bg-green-500` class?
 Well, Tailwind does not automatically tree-shake any overriding classes.
-What you think must happen does not happen by default, leading to unexpected results.
+What you think should happen does not happen by default, leading to unexpected results.

 This problem becomes manifest when you begin adding more and more styling to an element, such as hover:, dark:, focus: etc creating a long, run-on string with many classes and you gradually loose awareness that one Tailwind class is stepping on another.